Everyday Nourishing Foods

 • Spices - Like all my recipes, this recipe also uses minimal Indian spices like - ground cumin, coriander powder, red chili powder, turmeric powder, and garam masala powder.

-• Heat a deep-bottomed pan or a dutch oven and oil and chopped tomatoes.
+Step 7: Heat another deep-bottomed pan or a dutch oven and oil and chopped tomatoes.
 And let the tomatoes cook for a couple of minutes.

-• Delicious and healthy chana saag is ready to serve with basmati rice or naan bread.
+Delicious chana saag is ready to serve with basmati rice or naan bread.
+Make my Indian basmati rice recipe also and enjoy restaurant style meal at home.

 Serving suggestions